PeppeL-G/course-material/src/courses/web-development-advanced-concepts/project-work.md

 As project work you should work in pairs to create a platform per the instructions on this page.
 The platform will consist of:

 * A relational database that stores the resources created on the platform
-* A none-relational database to store temporary data (e.g. sessions) on the platform
-* A web application that:
-    * Web browsers can use to fetch webpages from (i.e. function as a website)
-    * Exposes a REST API clients (e.g. smartphones) can use to work with the resources on the platform
+* A web application that exposes a REST API clients (i.e. other applications) can use to access the data on the platform (known as the *backend*)
-* A Single-Page Application through which users can work with the resources on the platform
+* A Single-Page Application with a graphical user interface (GUI) users can use to use to work with the data on the platform (known as the *frontend*)

 You have a lot of freedom when it comes to the design and functionality of the platform, but the following requirements exist:

 * There should exist at least three different type of resources on the platform:
     * One of the resource types must represent *accounts* users can create and login to
-    * The other two resource types should somehow have a relation to accounts (direct or indirect), i.e. a created resource should be owned by/belong to an account
+    * The other two resource types must somehow have a relation to accounts (direct or indirect)
-* Regarding CRUD (Create, Retrieve, Update, Delete) operations on the resources:
-    * All three type of resources should support Create and Retrieve operations
+* All three type of resources need to support all four Create, Retrieve, Update and Delete (CRUD) operations
-    * Implementing Update and Delete operations for the website is an extra task you can do at the end of the project work to get a higher grade

 Use whichever type of resources you want in addition to accounts.
-Some typical (boring) examples are:
+Some general examples are:

-* *Threads* logged in users can create and that other logged in users can write *posts* to
+* *Threads* logged in users can create and that other logged in users can write *posts* in
-* *Blog posts* logged in users can create and that other logged in users can write *comments* on
+* *Blogposts* logged in users can create and that other logged in users can write *comments* on
-* *Todo lists* logged in users can create and add *todo items* to
+* *Todo lists* logged in users can create and then add *todo items* to

-Examples of more specific platforms are:
+There already exists many websites with the resource types mentioned above, and creating a smaller copy of one of them is OK, but usually not that fun.
+Instead, try to come up with a more specific problem you can solve.
+Some examples are:

-* For a **Car Insurance Company**: *Insurance Plans* (price, info about what's included in the plan, etc.) users' *Cars* are connected to
+* For a *Car Insurance Company*:
+	* *Insurance Plans* (price, info about what's included in the plan, which admin account that is responsible for the plan, etc.)
+	* *Subscriptions* (which account that subscribed, which plan to subscribe to, car registration number, etc.)
+* For a *Rescue Service*:
+	* *Accidents* that has happened (place, time, type of accident, which admin account that is responsible for taking care of the accident, etc.)
-* For a **Rescue Service**: *Accidents* they have attended, and *Reported Work Hours* by the personnel
+	* *Work Hours* reported by the personnel (which account, which accident, how many work hours, etc.)
-* For a **Football Club**: *Teams* in the club, and *Players* in each team
+* For a *Football Club*:
+	* *Teams* in the club (boys/girls, age of players, who the coach is (responsible admin account), etc.)
+	* *Players* in each team (which account, which team, which number the player has, which position the player has, etc.)

 ::: tip Finding a good problem to solve
-Most good problems obvious to programmers have already been solved by other programmers.
+Most good problems that are obvious to programmers have already been solved by other programmers.
 To find a good problem to solve as project in this course, you usually need to explore domains you are unfamiliar with.
 Ask your friends and family if they have a need of a platform of some kind.
-Someone working within elderly care might have a problem you can solve with a platform implemented in this course?
-Or someone who likes to walk in the nature?
-Or someone helping homeless people?
+Someone working within elderly care might have a problem you can solve with a platform you can implement in this course?
+Without you asking someone who works within elderly care about what problems they have, you will never now.
+Or ask someone who likes to walk in the nature?
+Or maybe ask someone helping homeless people?
 Etc.
 :::

-Implement the platform using the technologies taught in this course.
-In addition to implementing the web application, you should also write a report describing how the platform works and how it has been implemented.
-The file [project-report-template.docx](files/project-report-template.docx) contains a template with further instructions on this.
-Your report will be a living document throughout the course, meaning that you will continuously improve and add content to it.
+Implement the platform per the instructions on this page.
+In addition to implementing the platform, you should also write a report describing how the platform works and how it has been implemented.
+The file [project-report-template.docx](files/project-report-template.docx) contains a template with further instructions on this. **Your report will be a living document throughout the course, meaning that you will start writing on it in the beginning of the course, and then continuously improve and add content to it throughout the course.**

+Since the project is carried out in pairs, you also need to some degree document who has done what in the project, so the examiner can verify that you both have contributed approximately equally much.
+If you use a version control system properly (i.e. you have good descriptive commit messages, each commit implements a single new feature on the platform, etc.), then you can simply use your commit history as documentation for who has done what.
+Otherwise you need to keep track of and present this in some other way.
+See the *Worklog* chapter in the report template for more information.

-On the [Project Grading Guidelines](./project-grading-guidelines/) page you find some guidelines for how your project work will be graded.
+On the [Project Grading Guidelines](./project-grading-guidelines/) page you find some guidelines for how your project will be graded.
 You are recommended to read through it every now and then.

-To help you, we have divided the project work into smaller parts that should be completed in order.
+To help you, we have divided the project work into smaller parts that we recommend you to complete in order.
 The rest of this page contains descriptions of these smaller parts.
 Before you start working on the first part you are recommended to read through all the parts, which will give you a good overview of the work that lies ahead.

 Good luck!

 ## Installing required software
-**If you work on the computers in E1206, E2432, E2433 or E4205**, all required software should already be installed for you, so you should not need to install anything yourself.
+**If you work on the computers in E2205, E2432 or E2433**, all required software should already be installed for you, so you should not need to install anything yourself.

 **If you work on a school computer in any other room**, you need to manually install the required software through the *Software Center* application (unless someone else has already done that on the specific computer you use).